Ciena Corporation (CIEN) Shares Down Despite Recent Market Volatility

 CIEN’s Market Performance

-CIEN’s stock has seen a -4.34% decrease for the week, with a -2.60% drop in the past month and a 0.58% gain in the past quarter.
-The volatility ratio for the week is 1.51%, and the volatility levels for the past 30 days are at 2.75% for Ciena Corporation The simple moving average for the last 20 days is -1.46% for CIEN stock, with a simple moving average of 4.18% for the last 200 days.
+CIEN stock saw a decrease of -2.83% in the past week, with a monthly decline of -1.06% and a quarterly a decrease of 2.17%.
+The volatility ratio for the week is 2.54%, and the volatility levels for the last 30 days are 2.89% for Ciena Corporation (CIEN).
+The simple moving average for the last 20 days is 0.09% for CIEN stock, with a simple moving average of 5.82% for the last 200 days.

 Analysts’ Opinion of CIEN